How Much Long-Term Care Insurance Should You Purchase?

 Local Elder Law Attorneys in Your City

-A number of considerations go into how much long-term care insurance any consumer should buy.
+A number of considerations go into how much long-term care insurance you should buy to cover nursing home costs and related h...

-Read moreOne of the most difficult decisions in long-term care planning is whether to purchase long-term care insurance (LTCI) and whi...
+Read moreOne of the most difficult decisions in long-term care planning is whether to purchase long-term care insurance and which prod...

 Read moreOften, a married couple will be able to afford coverage for only one spouse.
 Looking at statistics alone, the wife should pur...